 This was my colleague, Nicole’s, experience nearly 10 years ago – and since then we have been called upon to help numerous teams and organisations flex their approach across different cultural contexts – national, ethnic, organisational, virtual, generational and more.

 We have now built some of this experience into a one day open workshop for individual leaders.
 The most recent of these was held in London in April.
-And for the rest of 2018, this workshop is available on request only.
+And for 2019, this workshop will be available on request only.
 Full details of the Culture Factor workshop are available here.

 A sense of story unleashes our intrinsic motivation and many organisations are missing out by not developing a full narrative toolkit and connecting and engaging in this way.
 Read our article on how a narrative toolkit can help IC practitioners and business leaders drive collaborative success in the June issue of IoIC Online. » Read more